Methyldopa is used on its own or together with other medicines to help keep your blood pressure under control.

 Take Methyldopa exactly as directed by your doctor or according to the instructions on the label.
-Do not take more than instructed by your doctor.
+Do not take more or less than instructed by your doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.